Common security and defence policy

 The first CARD report was presented to EU Defence Ministers in November 2020, with the EDA acting as the penholder.
 It identified 55 collaborative opportunities across the entire capability spectrum.

 In December 2020, the Council reached a provisional political agreement with Parliament representatives on a regulation establishing the EDF, in the context of the multiannual financial framework for 2021-2027.
 The allocated budget for seven years is EUR 8 billion.
 The EDF will stimulate European defence industry cooperation.
-On 30 June 2022, the Commission launched the first calls for proposals for the fund.
+The 2024 EDF Work Programme includes 32 different topics on which projects can be proposed.

-Through the EPF, an off-budget instrument, the EU will fund the common costs of the military CSDP missions and operations, thereby enhancing burden sharing between the Member States.
+Through the European Peace Facility (EPF), an off-budget instrument, the EU funds the common costs of the military CSDP missions and operations, thereby enhancing burden sharing between the Member States.
 The EPF can also be used to finance the provision of training and military equipment (including lethal equipment) for EU partner countries’ security and defence sectors.
 By reinforcing the capacities of peace support operations and the capacities of non-EU countries and partner organisations in military and defence matters, the EU will increase the effectiveness of its external action.
-By March 2023, the EU had provided around EUR 3.6 billion in military assistance to Ukraine through the EPF to help fend off the Russian invasion.
-The initial facility budget of EUR 5 billion for 2021-2027 was increased by EUR 2 billion in 2023 (with the possibility for a further increase of EUR 3.5 billion if needed).
+Between 2022 and 2024, the EU mobilised EUR 11.1 billion under the EPF to support the Ukrainian armed forces.

 On 19 July 2022, the Commission put forward a proposal for a regulation on establishing the European Defence Industry Reinforcement through common Procurement Act (EDIRPA) after being given a mandate for this at the Versailles Summit in March 2022.
 The EDIRPA is a short-term joint defence procurement instrument worth EUR 500 million.
 It seeks to address the most urgent and critical defence capability gaps and to incentivise Member States to procure defence products jointly.
 Following interinstitutional negotiations, Parliament adopted the regulation in plenary on 12 September 2023.
-On 3 May 2023, the Commission put forward a proposal for an act in support of ammunition production, which aims to provide Ukraine with ammunition, increase common procurement and augment production capacity.
+Similarly, on 3 May 2023, the Commission put forward a proposal for an act in support of ammunition production, which aims to provide Ukraine with ammunition, increase common procurement and augment production capacity.
 Following brief interinstitutional negotiations, Parliament adopted the act on 13 July 2023.
-In addition, the Commission will propose a European defence investment programme regulation, which will serve as the anchor for future joint development and procurement projects of high common interest to the security of the Member States and the Union.

 CSDP missions and operations

-Since 2003 and the first intervention in the Western Balkans, the EU has launched and run 37 operations and missions on three continents.
-As of October 2023, there are 22 ongoing CSDP missions and operations (12 civilian missions and 9 military operations, including 2 in the maritime domain).
+Since 2003 and the first intervention in the Western Balkans, the EU has launched and run 40 operations and missions on three continents.
+As of October 2023, there are 24 ongoing CSDP missions and operations.
 About 4 000 EU military and civilian staff are currently deployed abroad.
 EU decisions to deploy missions or operations are normally taken at the request of the partner country and/or based on a UN Security Council resolution.
+The most recent mission, the European Union’s Naval Force (EUNAVFOR) operation ASPIDES was launched to protect the freedom of navigation and safeguard maritime security in the Red Sea, the North-West Indian Ocean and the Gulf.
+With a defensive mandate, ASPIDES escorts vessels and increases maritime situational awareness against sea or air attacks.

 Role of the European Parliament